The question

 gdp_per_citizen = gdp_per_capita × (total_population / resident_citizens)

-Citizen percentages come from three sources, in order of priority:
+Citizen counts come from five source types, in order of priority:

 • GLMM (Gulf Labour Markets and Migration, mid-2022) — 6 GCC countries.
-Official national/non-national breakdowns from government statistics.
+Official nationals / non-nationals from GCC national statistical offices.

 • National sources — US Census ACS (2023), StatCan (2021), SingStat (2024), Israel CBS (2024).

 Missing countries.
 Aruba is excluded (as a Dutch territory, residents hold Dutch nationality, making the UN non-citizen count misleading).
-Australia's citizen percentage is based on 1996 census data — the only year available.
 Countries not reporting to any of the sources above are not included.

 Open data